ellysh/video-game-bots/ClickerBots/protection.md

 Possible way to improve the protection system is to use advanced techniques to analyze a content of executable files.
 You can check a sequence of bytes in specific place of the file if you calculate a hash sum for these bytes only.

-## Keyboard State Checking
+## Keyboard State Check

+Windows OS provides kernel level mechanism to distinguish simulated keystrokes.

+First of all you should capture all low-level keyboard input events.
+The [`SetWindowsHookEx`](https://msdn.microsoft.com/en-us/library/windows/desktop/ms644990%28v=vs.85%29.aspx) WinAPI function allows you to set a hook procedure, which is called each time when the specified event happens.
+First parameter of this function defines a type of hook procedure, i.e. which events will be captured.
+The `WH_KEYBOARD_LL` hook type allows you to capture keyboard input events.

-Windows OS provides a kernel level mechanism to distinguish the simulated keystrokes.
-It is possible to set a hook function by [`SetWindowsHookEx`](https://msdn.microsoft.com/en-us/library/windows/desktop/ms644990%28v=vs.85%29.aspx) WinAPI function for monitoring system events.
-There are several types of available hook functions.
-Each of them captures a specific kind of the events.
-The `WH_KEYBOARD_LL` hook type allows to capture all low-level keyboard input events.
-The function hook receives a [`KBDLLHOOKSTRUCT`](https://msdn.microsoft.com/en-us/library/windows/desktop/ms644967%28v=vs.85%29.aspx) structure which contains a detailed information about the events.
-All keyboard events, that have been produced by `SendInput` or `keybd_event` WinAPI functions, have a `LLKHF_INJECTED` flag in the `KBDLLHOOKSTRUCT` structure.
-Keyboard events, that are produced by a keyboard driver, has not the `LLKHF_INJECTED` flag.
-This behaviour is provided by the Windows kernel level and this is impossible to customize it on WinAPI level.
+The hook procedure receives the [`KBDLLHOOKSTRUCT`](https://msdn.microsoft.com/en-us/library/windows/desktop/ms644967%28v=vs.85%29.aspx) structure, which contains a detailed information about the captured event.
+All keyboard events, which are produced by `SendInput` and `keybd_event` WinAPI functions, have the `LLKHF_INJECTED` flag in the `KBDLLHOOKSTRUCT` structure.
+Keyboard events, which are produced by a keyboard driver, do not have this flag.
+This flag is set on Windows kernel level and it is impossible to disable this feature on WinAPI level.

-This is a [`KeyboardCheckProtection.au3`](https://ellysh.gitbooks.io/video-game-bots/content/Examples/ClickerBots/ProtectionApproaches/KeyboardCheckProtection.au3) script that checks `LLKHF_INJECTED` flag to detect a clicker bot:
+This is the [`KeyboardCheckProtection.au3`](https://ellysh.gitbooks.io/video-game-bots/content/Examples/ClickerBots/ProtectionApproaches/KeyboardCheckProtection.au3) script, which checks the `LLKHF_INJECTED` flag to detect a clicker bot:
 ```AutoIt
 #include <WinAPI.au3>